cognitedata/cdf-fabric-replicator/README.md

 Integration Test Variables are only used for integration tests.
 See [Testing](#testing) for more information.

 - `TEST_CONFIG_PATH`: Specifies the path to the test configuration file with which test versions of the replicator are configured.
+- `COGNITE_CLIENT_NAME`: The reported to the CogniteClient in the integration tests

 ## Config YAML
 The replicator reads its configuration from a YAML file specified in the run command.
 You can configure your own YAML file based on the one in [example_config.yaml](example_config.yaml) in the repo.
 That configuration file uses the environment variables in `.env`, the configuration can also be set using hard-coded values.